 Samarkand train station

-Uzbekistan has a good rail network, and trains are the ideal way to travel between Tashkent, Samarkand, Bokhara and (since 2018) Khiva.
+Uzbekistan has a good rail network, trains are the ideal way to travel between Tashkent, Samarkand, Bokhara and (since 2018) Khiva.

 small bullet point Useful country information

-small bullet point Hotels & accommodation
+small bullet point Station locations

 On other pages